Enlarge Cover

 Media/Desk Copy Request

-From the Ottoman Empire to today’s authoritarian regime, the story of a nation caught between Islamic traditions and pressures to westernize
+From the Ottoman Empire to today’s authoritarian regime—discover the story of a nation caught between Islamic traditions and pressures to westernize

-Over more than nine centuries of change, Turkey has been a cultural melting pot, straddling Asia and Europe, and a nation-state bent on ethnic unity.
-It has seen conquest and reform, appeals to tradition and calls to modernise.
-It has been a home to Christians, Jews, Muslims and more, and it has aggressively pursued both secularisation and Islamisation.
+Through more than nine centuries of shifting borders, environmental change, and political evolution, Turkey has been a cultural melting pot and a nation-state bent on ethnic unity.
+It has seen conquest and reform, appeals to tradition and calls to modernize.
+It has been a home to Christians, Jews, Muslims, and more, and it has aggressively pursued both secularization and Islamization.

 The Shortest History books deliver thousands of years of history in one riveting, fast-paced read.